FDApy: a Python package for functional data: Introduction

-The \textbf{Canadian weather} dataset contains daily recording of the temperature (in degree Celsius) and the precipitation (in millimeters) for $N = 35$ Canadian cities spread across the country and averaged over the years 1960 to 1994.
-The daily temperature data will be used as an example of \texttt{DenseFunctionalData} defined on a one-dimensional domain.
-We will add the daily precipitation records to the temperature ones in order to create a \texttt{MultivariateFunctionalData} object with elements defined on different one-dimensional domains ($\mathcal{T}_1 = [1, 364]$ for the temperature and $\mathcal{T}_2 = [1, 363]$ for the precipitation).
+In functional data analysis, the main challenge is to have a common representation for the different types of functional data that can be integrated into statistical models.
+We focus here on dimension reduction.
+We examine three functional datasets, each with distinct characteristics to address these challenges.

-From the MACS (Multicenter AIDS Cohort Study), the \textbf{CD4 cell count} dataset collects the number of CD4 cells per milliliter of blood of $N = 366$ participants.
-CD4 cells are a particular type of white blood cell and are key components of the immune system.
-HIV attacks the CD4 cells in the patient's blood.
-Thus, the count of CD4 cells can be viewed as a measure of the disease progression.
-For this dataset, the number of CD4 cells are measured roughly twice a year and centered at the time of seroconversion, which is the time that HIV becomes detectable.
-For every individual, the number of measurements varies between $1$ to $11$ over a period of $18$ months before and $42$ months after seroconversion.
-The sampling points are different between observations.
-We will use this dataset as an example of \texttt{IrregularFunctionalData}.
+The Canadian weather dataset is presented in \cite{ramsayFunctionalDataAnalysis2005} and available in the R package \texttt{fda} \cite{ramsayFdaFunctionalData2023}.
+It contains daily recording of the temperature (in °C) and the precipitation (in mm, rounded to $0.1$mm) for $35$ Canadian cities.
+These recordings span each day of the year and are averaged over the years $1960$ to $1994$.
+This dataset is an example of multivariate functional (with $P = 2$) that includes measurement errors.
+Figure~\ref{fig:canadian_weather} presents an aggregated view of the data, showing temperature and precipitation patterns for various cities.